petr-nazarov/Liga-lessons/001/plan.md

 - lint on commit
 - commit mesges

--- 2.5 version
+---

-=== End of lesson 2
+End of lesson 2

-# Home work
+## Home work

-- Writre a server that gets a name of the city and returns a temperature
+- Writre a server that gets a name of the city in a POST request  and returns a temperature
+- Use postman to send the requests
 - Use Types or Intterfaces!!
   -- NOT A SINGLE ANY
   -- Add atleast 2 roules for prettier and 2 rules for eslint